 NAEE began its Fellows scheme in 2017 to recognise the significant contribution that individuals are making to environmental education through their work and so that the Association can work closely with them to further support and encourage environmental education in the UK.

-The first NAEE Fellows are:
+The current NAEE Fellows are:

 - Tim Baker, Charlton Manor School, Greenwich

-- Melissa Glackin, King’s College, London
+- Melissa Glackin, King’s College London

 - Elsa Lee, University of Cambridge